Services SINGLE STONES PAIRS SETS CABOCHONS COLLECTOR'S DESIGNER'S

 Above, an orange malaya found also in the

 primary occurrence.
-(It does not change a color)
+(It does not change color)

 This is two years later, in September 1998 exactly, that returning in the small village, the